dave31415/bullets/README.md

 We're going to start with the following assumptions:

-We assume that the shooters all shoot from a 2D Normal distribution but that each has a different value for sigma, the dispersion parameter of the Normal distribution.
+We assume that the shooters all shoot from a 2D Normal (circularly symmetric) distribution but that each has a different value for sigma, the dispersion parameter of the Normal distribution.
 We'll also assume that the mean is zero, that is, there is no bias away from the center of the bulls-eye - there is just a scatter about it.

 The data is the image of the shot target where 10 shots have been fired.
 The major complication that we